dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ## DNS Server

 - An external DNS server must contain the forward and reverse zones of the company domain name.
-CM and every CDP PvC Base and ECS nodes' hostname must be registered in the DNS server.
+The external DNS server must be able to resolve the hostname of all CDP hosts, ECS nodes and the 3rd party components (includes Kerberos, LDAP server, external database, NFS server) and perform reverse DNS lookup.
 - Wildcard DNS entry must be configured; e.g. `*.apps.ecs1.cdpkvm.cldr`.
 This helps to reduce Day-2 operational task to set separate DNS entry for each newly provisioned external-facing application/service.

 ![](../../assets/images/wildcarddns.png)